myConsciousness/atproto.dart/website/docs/lexicons/com/atproto/repo/applyWrites.md

 ## #main

-Apply a batch transaction of creates, updates, and deletes.
+Apply a batch transaction of repository creates, updates, and deletes.
+Requires auth, implemented by PDS.

 ### Input